lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###$auth.updatePassword
 Change an authenticated user's password.
-This only applies to users that have registered using email. is method accepts an object with the following params:
+This only applies to users that have registered using email.
+This method accepts an object with the following params:
 * **password**
 * **password_confirmation**